 - a.
 Refresh commands must be doubled in frequency, therefore, reducing the Refresh interval tREFI to 3.9us.
 It is also possible to specify a component with 1x refresh (tREFI to 7.8us) in the Extended Temperature Range. - b.
+Supporting extended temperature Self-Refresh entry via the control of MR2 bit A7.

-If Self-Refresh operation is required in the Extended Temperature Range, then it is mandatory to either use the Manual Self-Refresh mode with Extended Temperature Range capability (MR2 A6=0 and MR2 A7=1). - Note 4.
-During Industrial Temperature Operation Range, the DRAM case temperature must be maintained between -40°C ~ 95°C under all operating Conditions.
+Note 4.
+During Industrial Temperature Operation Range, the DRAM case temperature must be maintained between -40°C ~95°C under all operating Conditions.